U.S. Route 79: Tennessee

-U.S. Route 79 enters Memphis with U.S. Route 70, U.S. Route 64 and Tennessee State Route 1, travelling east along E.H.
+US 79 enters Memphis with US 70, US 64 and Tennessee State Route 1, travelling east along E.H.
 Crump Boulevard, turns north on Third Street and travels through Downtown Memphis along both Second and Third Streets (3rd St is three lanes of northbound traffic and 2nd St is three lanes southbound).
 It continues east on Union Avenue, north along East Parkway, and east along Summer Avenue.
-At Stage Road in Bartlett, it continues along Summer Avenue with US 70 while US 64 turns east along Stage Rd.
+At Stage Road in Bartlett, it continues along Summer Avenue with US 70, while US 64 turns east along Stage Rd.

-From here, US 79 continues north from Bartlett, passing through the rest of Shelby County as a 4-lane undivided highway.
-In Arlington, Tennessee, the road narrows to 2 lanes and passes through Fayette County, Tipton County, and Haywood County until Brownsville, Tennessee.
-In Brownsville, U.S 79, along with U.S. 70 and SR 1, goes to the south along a bypass (named Dupree Avenue).
-On the east side of the city, U.S. 70 and SR 1 turn east while US 79 and 70A continue to the northeast, passing through Crockett and Gibson Counties.
-Recently, the section from Milan, Tennessee to the Carroll County line was widened to 4 lanes.
-U.S. 70A splits off from US 79 near Atwood, Tennessee and US 79 continues to the northeast into Henry County, passing through the city of Paris, Tennessee, and then crosses the Tennessee River.
-The portion from McKenzie, Tennessee to the Tennessee River is 4-lanes, and plans are in the works to widen the portion in between this section and the Milan section.
+From here, US 79 continues north from Bartlett, passing through the rest of Shelby County as a four-lane undivided highway.
+In Arlington, the road narrows to two lanes and passes through Fayette, Tipton and Haywood counties until Brownsville.
+In Brownsville, US 79, along with US 70 and SR 1, goes to the south along a bypass (named Dupree Avenue).
+On the east side of the city, US 70 and SR 1 turn east while US 79 and 70A continue to the northeast, passing through Crockett and Gibson Counties.
+The section from Milan to the Carroll County line was widened to four lanes.
+US 70A splits off from US 79 near Atwood and US 79 continues to the northeast into Henry County, passing through the city of Paris, then crosses the Tennessee River.
+The portion from McKenzie to the Tennessee River is four lanes, and plans are in the works to widen the portion in between this section and the Milan section.
 The section from Brownsville to the Tennessee River is part of the "Austin Peay Memorial Highway" (the other portions being TN 14 from I-240 to TN 54, and the part of TN 54 from TN 14 to US 79).

-Once US 79 comes into Stewart County, it passes to the south of the Land Between the Lakes recreation area and crosses the Cumberland River.
+Once US 79 enters Stewart County, it passes to the south of the Land Between the Lakes recreation area and crosses the Cumberland River.
 The portion between the rivers is known as Donelson Parkway.
-Then it enters Montgomery County and the city of Clarksville, Tennessee.
-This portion between Dover, Tennessee and Clarksville is known as Dover Road.
-One through Clarksville, US 79 continues northeast and enters Kentucky.
+Then it enters Montgomery County and the city of Clarksville.
+This portion between Dover and Clarksville is known as Dover Road.
+Once through Clarksville, US 79 continues northeast and enters Kentucky.